J. Vernon McGee: Thru the Bible

 Frequently in TTB broadcasts, McGee would tell anecdotes, many from personal recollection, about prominent evangelical Christian ministers from the past century, such as G. Campbell Morgan, Lewis Sperry Chafer, Mel Trotter, and Dwight L. Moody and some of his successors at the Chicago Moody Church, such as R. A. Torrey and Harry A. Ironside.
 McGee also frequently referenced favorite Bible passages in his sermons, such as Galatians 6:7 (Do not be deceived: God is not mocked, for whatever one sows, that will he also reap).
 The continued success of the long-running TTB program has been attributed to McGee's oratorical abilities, folksy manner, and distinctive accent, as well as his insistence on maintaining the original mission, which was to spread the Scriptures with consistency of message.
-During one of his programs he chuckled that one of his listeners said that talked like the cartoon character Huckleberry Hound.
+During one of his programs he chuckled that one of his listeners said he talked like the cartoon character Huckleberry Hound.

 Beliefs, teachings, and writings

 McGee received his advanced degrees from the Dallas Theological Seminary.
 Many Bible colleges were modeled after the Moody Bible Institute in Chicago.
 Dwight L. Moody, whom McGee often spoke of in his sermons, was influential in preaching the imminence of the Rapture, which is important to Dispensationalism.
 McGee opposed the viewpoints of Fatalism and Absolute Predestination in Calvinism.
 McGee rejected the Roman Catholic Church's doctrine that Peter went to and founded the Church in Rome, asserting, rather, in many sermons that the Church in Rome was founded by Paul.
 McGee often argued for the distinction to be made between the "false" Roman Catholic Church and the Early Church, particularly in regard to the latter's role in developing the New Testament of the Bible.

 McGee was a frequent and popular summer conference speaker at the Cannon Beach Christian Conference Center in Cannon Beach, Oregon.